foreverfl/vscode/docs/languages/php.md

 ## Snippets

 Visual Studio Code includes a set of common snippets for PHP.
-To access these, hit `kb(editor.action.triggerSuggest)` to get a context-specific list.
+To access these, hit `Ctrl+Space` to get a context-specific list.

 ![PHP Snippets](images/php/php-snippets.png)